 There’s No Holiness Without Preparation

-From now on, you will see more and more RSVP requests to our programming.
-This will allow us to focus our communications efforts to the right targets and to create a more relevant program to those attending.
-It will make easier for us to adapt to all COVID protocols and enhance our overall security as well.
+Another change that you might have seen already is that we are asking everyone to register (or RSVP) for our programs.
+This will allow us to focus our communications efforts on the right targets and to create a more relevant program for those attending.
+It will make it easier for us to adapt to all COVID protocols and enhance our overall security as well.

-Here is a short quote from my Rosh Hashanah sermon about making Judaism relevant to our lives.
-I can’t wait to be Jewish with all of you!
+Here is a short quote from last year’s Rosh Hashanah sermon about making Judaism relevant to our lives that I wanted to share with you:

 “I know that many of you here today, whether in person or online, are only here today because these are the High Holidays.
 There is a level of tradition that brings you here, that makes you feel part of something larger, something meaningful, something personal.
 I need to tell you something honestly: I miss you during the rest of the year.
 My message to you today is simple: Let’s be Jewish.
 I can’t be Jewish for you.
 This is your own challenge.
 I’m here to be Jewish with you.
 I don’t have all the answers to all your questions.
 But I do have more questions to your questions.
 Judaism is not a well of premade answers to all possible challenges you might have in your life.
 Judaism is not the goal.
 Living a Jewish life is an opportunity to make meaning out of our time together in this world.
 The goal is to have a purpose in our lives.
 We will share the joy of your achievements and we will be there for you when you really need it.
 We will complement each other.
 We will encounter certain ideas and emotions throughout the year together.”